Cancel anytime

 Total Addressable Market (TAM)

-The North American freight rail market is estimated to be worth hundreds of billions of dollars.
-CPKC is positioned to capture a significant portion of this market, particularly through its expanded network and improved service offerings.
+The total addressable market for North American freight rail is estimated to be in the hundreds of billions of dollars annually.
+CP is positioned to capture a significant share of this market through its expanded network and efficient operations.
+Its TAM increases with the inclusion of North-South transportation through Mexico.

 Upturn SWOT Analysis